polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/interact.md

 Your next step may be:

 - Extend the features of the template node in the [Add a Pallet](../add-a-pallet) tutorial.
-- Learn about forkless runtime upgrades in the [Upgrade a Chain](../upgrade-a-chain) tutorial.
+- Learn about forkless runtime upgrades in the [Forkless Upgrade a Chain](../forkless-upgrade) tutorial.

 If you experienced any issues with this tutorial or want to provide feedback, You can [ask a question on Stack Overflow](https://stackoverflow.com/questions/tagged/substrate) and use the